Video tutorial

 git submodule update --init --recursive --remote

-Once started, dev website will be accessible via http://localhost:1313
+Once started, your dev website will be accessible via http://localhost:1313

 git submodule update --remote